Skip to Content

 Disclaimer: Some links found on this page might be affiliate links.
 If you click an affiliate link and make a purchase, I might earn a commission.
 As an Amazon Associate I earn from qualifying purchases.

-How to Save a Dying Avocado Tree Pin
+How To Save A Dying Avocado Tree Pin

 But how do you recognize when there’s a problem with your tree?
+Consider the following signs and symptoms:

-• The leaves of the tree are turning brown and falling off
+• The leaves of the tree are turning brown and falling off.

-• Many of the leaves in the upper part of the canopy are pale green, small, have brown tips, and fall off easily
+• Many of the leaves in the upper part of the canopy are pale green, small, have brown tips, and fall off easily.

-• Any new shoots turn brown and recede from the tip, leaving only the bare branches
+• Any new shoots turn brown and recede from the tip, leaving only the bare branches.

 In these cases, watering them more consistently and keeping them out of full sunlight is a good idea.